rjanke/thepitofknowledge/pages/godot/using-signals-between-scenes.md

 ```

 #### Example
-With the settings menu example in mind, this is where things get really interesting.
-With our new `SignalBus` set up, we can now easily get the settings menu to toggle visibility, even from very different and disconnected scenes.
-Here are a couple examples.
+This is where things get really interesting.
+Thanks to our new `SignalBus`, we can now easily toggle the settings menu visibility, even from very different and disconnected scenes.
+Here are a couple of examples.

 ```gdscript
 # From inside a main menu scene, submenu scene, or wherever.